lalawue/cincau/README.md

 the bundle provide Redis with [lua-resp](https://github.com/lalawue/lua-resp) or [lua-bitcask](https://github.com/lalawue/lua-bitcask).

 you can try playground `try 'application/x-www-form-urlencoded' text in db`, default using lua-bitcask, you can uncomment _redis_options in model_playground.lua to use redis.

+## Multiprocess

+the demo project support multiprocess under MacOS/Linux, in `app/app_config.mooc`'s config.multiprocess section, you can remove this section for running in single process.

 # Technical Details